-2021 Fiscal Year-End Audit
+2022 Fiscal Year-End Audit

-The Newport Hills Community Association year-end audited financial statements for the fiscal year ended December 31, 2021, as completed by Owens, Moskowitz and Associates, Inc. are available for your review.
+The Newport Hills Community Association year-end audited financial statements for the fiscal year ended December 31, 2022, as completed by Owens, Moskowitz and Associates, Inc. are available for your review.
 There are three ways that you can review the audit:

-- 1. Visit www.newporthillshoa.com, click on the "2021 NHCA Audit" tab on the home page of the website. - 2.
+- 1. Visit www.newporthillshoa.com, click on the "2022 NHCA Audit" tab on the home page of the website. - 2.
 Obtain a hard copy of the audit at the association's expense.
-Please call (949) 721-1929 or visit the Newport Hills Clubhouse, 1900 Port Carlow Place, Newport Beach to request your copy.
-You may also request a copy by e-mail at jill@newporthills.occoxmail.com. - 3.
-View a hard copy of the 2021 Audit at the bulletin board in the pool area.
+Please call (949) 721-1929, email to jill@newporthills.occoxmail.com, or visit the Newport Hills Clubhouse, 1900 Port Carlow Place, Newport Beach to request your copy. - 3.
+View a hard copy of the 2022 Audit at the bulletin board in the pool area.